Go to the homepage

 • A Site Collection is a grouping for one or more related sites to help organize the sites according to business requirements.

-• A Site Collection is always required, even for a single site implementation.
-The Site Collection is where all data templates & components are stored for use within the Site’s inside that collection.
+A Site Collection is always required, even for a single site implementation; this is where all data templates & components are stored for use within the Site’s inside that collection.

 When deciding how many Site Collections to create and then which collections to add the sites to, these choices will be driven by business requirements.

 For example, if a client is a multi-brand client with separate content teams for each brand, each brand should have its own Site Collection.
-If the client has a single content team and needs to be able to share content between branded sites, then a single Site Collection could be used.
+If the client has a single content team or has multiple regional sites within a brand and needs to be able to share content between regional sites, then a single Site Collection can be used taking advantage of XM Cloud Site Management features.

 Example multisite content tree

-To share content between sites within a Site Collection please see the XM Cloud documentation article: https://doc.sitecore.com/xmc/en/developers/xm-cloud/sharing-content.html
+To share content between sites within a Site Collection, review the Sharing content documentation.

 When we are planning the architecture for multiple sites for the web application, there are 2 main paths:

-• This can be the same Next.js application code, or completely different applications, or a combination.
+• One app per website - deploy a separate Next.js web application for each website - this can be the same Next.js application code, or completely different applications, or a combination.

-• Deploy a single Next.js web application and use the JSS multisite add-on
+• One app for multiple websites - deploy a single Next.js web application and use the multisite add-on.

 There are pros and cons for each consideration, it is up to the architect to weigh the pros/cons and select the best option for the project that meets the business and technical requirements.